AdHoc-Protocol/AdHoc-protocol/README.md

 Else if the first argument path ends with:
   - `.cs?` - this instruct utility to show graphically the information of the provided protocol description file in the viewer
-  - `.proto` - is means provided `.proto` file is in [Protocol Buffers](https://developers.google.com/protocol-buffers) format and will send to the server to convert it into Adhoc protocol description format if the last argument is a path to a folder it's used as the intermediate result output folder. if not provided - the current working directory is used.
+  - `.proto` - is means provided `.proto` file is in [Protocol Buffers](https://developers.google.com/protocol-buffers) format and will send to the server to convert it into Adhoc protocol description format if one of the argument is a path to a folder it's used as the intermediate result output folder. if it not provided - the current working directory is used.

 ⚠️Besides command-line arguments, the AdHocAgent utility needs:
 - `AdHocAgent.toml` - the file that contains